vzaccaria/vzaccaria.github.io/_posts/2018-01-27-what-i-whish-i-knew-haskell-and-dependent-pairs.md

     for which one has to provide suitable value constructors (spoiler, the most important are already provided in the [singletons](https://hackage.haskell.org/package/singletons-2.4.1/docs/Data-Promotion-Prelude.html) library).
--   `B x` transforms the same label through the type function function
+-   `B x` transforms the same label through the type function
     $B(x)$ (here we use a type family to define it).

 A possible usage that type-checks is the following: